 Most people recognise the universal truth that creatives are bad at maths – or at least disinclined.
 Having all my superpowers in graphic design, I can confidently say I am a typical specimen of someone who is mathematically challenged.

 Maths terrified me at school, and I suffered asthmatic symptoms of breathlessness and anxiety.
 Nowadays I could probably have requested a trigger warning and a nice beanbag, but in those times teachers snapped at laggards and I was expected to deliver thick slabs of sheets with correct answers and – heaven forbid – showing all working.

 Sink or Swim

 Naturally, I dropped maths as soon as I could, and commenced a blissful HSC program of art practice and theory, ceramics, history and English.
-Design school followed immediately, and within a few years I realised the only maths a graphic designer needed was “New size divided by Original, times 100,” and living within my salary.
+Graphic design school followed immediately, and within a few years I realised the only maths needed I needed was “New size divided by Original, times 100,” and living within my salary.

 Time passed, and it seemed like a great idea to set up in business.
 Despite never having learned any business subjects, and with a partner who is less inclined to mathematics than I am, we began a new journey.
 They say that “talent is born not made,” but anyone can certainly improve themselves if they are determined enough.
 And I sure was determined – it was sink or swim.
 I read a LOT, and asked a lot of questions.